Audits, Sprints, Retainers

 Why teams bring me in

-• System-level reviews across gateway, broker, ingest, identity, TLS, buffering, and telemetry paths.
+System-level review across gateway, broker, ingest, identity, TLS, buffering, and telemetry paths.

 Audit